strefler/project_interfaces/README.md

   `iamc::write.reportProject` to generate a MIF file with AR6 compatible variable names and factors.

-Generate the mapping file for the `iamc::write.reportProject` function (working directory is the `shape` folder)
+To generate the mapping file for the `iamc::write.reportProject` function, open the `ar6/generate_mappingfile.R` script and adjust the column names to match the ones in your template and the path to the template.
+Then call (working directory is the `ar6` folder)
 ```
 Rscript generate_mappingfile.R
 ```
-This will generate a mapping file, i.e., `mapping_r21m42_AR6DB.csv`, to be used with `iamc::write.reportProject` on a combined MIF file.
+This will generate a mapping file, (e.g, `mapping_r21m42_AR6DB.csv`), to be used with `iamc::write.reportProject` on a combined MIF file.
 In the R shell: